 Now everyone was laughing, even Sarah who never laughed.

 If Ms. Wigglefrog (the monkey) had a bunch of 89 bananas and she put them into baskets that held 11 bananas each.
 How many bananas would be left over?

-“I think she’s turning into the animals that we say!” yelled Hector, “It must have been that weird red stuff she drank!
+“I think she’s turning into the animals that we say!” yelled Carlos, “It must have been that weird red stuff she drank!
 It must have hypnotized her!”